kreatemore/validate/README.md

 ## Contributions

-Feel free to open a PR with a brief description about the changes.
+Feel free to open a PR with a brief description about the changes.<br>
 Don't forget to cover your changes with (passing) tests!

-To install, clone the repo & `yarn install`.
+To install, clone the repo & `yarn install`.<br>
 To run tests, you can just simply type `yarn jest` in your terminal.